The game Jangaron is based on the light cycle sequence of the 80s movie

 Edit, add, and remove user or program players, enter names, choose colors.

 Every user has her or his view port, programs may be watched by checking the "View?" checkbox.

 The total number of players is limited to six, the total number of view ports to four.

-Safari Users: Note that if you want to use tab,
+Safari Users: Note that you cannot click on the key column, but have to use tab, and

 the browser option to "focus every object on the Web site using tab" must be switched on.